-- After you add the connection for SmugMug, you'll see a green check mark confirming that SmugMug is now connected.
-Now you can close the connection panel and go back to your photos in Lightroom CC.
+- After you add the connection for SmugMug, you'll see a green checkmark confirming that SmugMug is now connected.
+Now you can close the connection panel and go back to your photos in Lightroom.

 - You're done!
-The SmugMug connector is now installed in Lightroom CC.
+The SmugMug connector is now installed in Lightroom.

-- Select the photos you want to upload in Lightroom CC.
+- Select the photos you want to upload in Lightroom.

-- Right-click after you have all photo(s) selected, then click Share To SmugMug.
+- Right-click a photo after you have your photo(s) selected, then click Share To SmugMug.

 - Alternatively, in the upper-right corner, you can select the share icon and choose SmugMug.

 - First time sharing to SmugMug?
-After selecting Share SmugMug, enter a new gallery name.
-Then select the "Continue" button.
+After selecting Share To SmugMug, enter a new gallery name.
+Then select the Continue button.
 A browser window will open asking you to authorize SmugMug's access.
-This only happens the first time you share from Lightroom CC with the connector.
+This only happens the first time you share from Lightroom with the connector.

 - Now just sit back and relax while your photos begin to upload!